System Requirement FAQs

 Q: What hardware is required to run SciChart WPF?

-SciChart WPF is designed to run on any Windows PC which is capable of running WPF with .NET4.0 or above.
+SciChart WPF is designed to run on any Windows PC which is capable of running WPF with .NET4.5 or above.

 Q: What Visual Studio Version(s) are recommended?

-At SciChart we recommend Visual Studio 2013 or later, as it is faster, leaner and has better features than previous editions.
-However, SciChart can be compiled and developed on Visual Studio 2010, 2012 as well as 2013 and 2015.
+At SciChart we recommend Visual Studio 2017 or later, as it is faster, leaner and has better features than previous editions.
+However, SciChart can be developed on Visual Studio 2012 as well as 2013, 2015 and 2017.

 Always ensure you have the latest service packs for Visual Studio as this can affect stability in the XAML designer and prevent many common IDE issues that users of SciChart sometimes run in to.